 The Leathersellers' Company

-The Leathersellers' Company awards grants of up to £4,000 per year to study for a full-time degree at any UK university.
-The deadline for completed submissions is usually in June.
+The Leathersellers' Company awards grants of up to £5,000 per year to study for a full-time degree at any UK university for care leavers and students with connections to the Leathersellers' Company or Colfe's School.

 Open Society Foundations